zsrobinson/c-games/README.md

-# snake.c
+# c games

-a simple snake game for the terminal so i don't get rusty with c
+a few simple games for the terminal so i don't get rusty with c

-compile with `gcc snake.c -lncurses`, tested on macOS 14.5
+- compile snake with `gcc snake.c -lncurses`, tested on macOS 14.5
+- compile frogger with `gcc snake.c -lncurses`, work in progress